 Context-sensitive help: |

-No support for context-sensitive help, you cannot make direct calls to specific topics in the help |
+No support for context-sensitive help.
+You cannot make direct calls to specific topics in a Kindle book. |

 Popups: |